 Domino’s, a globally recognized pizza brand, has adopted the minimalist logo design trend.
 Since its inception in 1960, this multinational restaurant chain has expanded exponentially, consolidating its position in the international market.
 According to impressive figures, by the end of 2018, Domino’s was present in 83 countries and had 15,000 outlets.

-The brand’s emblem, designed in a combination of blue and red colors, is a stylized domino figure.
-In this visual image, the number of dots on a traditional domino is skillfully considered: one dot on the red part and a couple of dots on the blue part.
+The brand’s signature is its emblem, a stylized domino figure in blue and red.
+In this visual, the number of dots on a traditional domino is skillfully considered: one dot on the red side and a couple on the blue side.
 Such design solutions are not just aesthetic decisions; they echo the brand’s identity and historical roots.

-The choice of the company name has an interesting backstory.
+The company’s name has an interesting backstory.
 It was not the result of a high-level marketing brainstorm but the brainchild of a conscientious employee, Jim Kennedy.
 He suggested the name after a pizza delivery incident inspired by a classic game piece.
-This terminology blends seamlessly with the company’s logo and resembles the packaging in which the pizza is delivered.
+This terminology blends seamlessly with the company’s logo and resembles the packaging used for delivery.

 Donatos Pizza

 The company recently presented a new logo designed to modernize it while remaining true to its core principles.
-The new visual identity is a modern word mark in a sans serif font.
+The new visual identity features a modern wordmark in a sans-serif font.
 This font choice emphasizes the brand’s unwavering commitment to professionalism and focus on the modern customer who values quality and efficiency.
-The logo’s use of red for the word “Pizza” refers to the brand of quick-service restaurants, emphasizing its belonging to the sphere of fast but quality food.
-Through thoughtful design and color schemes, Donatos Pizza successfully communicates its focus on high-quality customer service and professional integrity.
+The logo’s use of red for the word “Pizza” emphasizes the brand’s quick-service restaurants and underscores its focus on high-quality, fast food.
+Through thoughtful design and color schemes, Donatos Pizza effectively communicates its commitment to high-quality customer service and professional integrity.

 Godfather’s Pizza